RI-SE/smirk/docs/System Requirements Specification.md

 - GSN: Goal Structuring Notation
 - HARA: Hazard and Risk Analysis
 - ML: Machine Learning
+- MVP: Minimum Viable Product
 - ODD: Operational Design Domain
 - TTC: Time To Collission

 ## 1.4 Intended Audience and Reading Suggestions ##
 - Developers: the entire document is relevant.
+- ML developers: the entire document is relevant.
 - Testers: sections 3 (requirements) and 4 (ODD) are particularly important.
 - Safety assessors: focus on headings that map to the AMLAS process.
 - Other stakeholders: read sections 1 and 2 to get an overview of SMIRK.

 ## 1.5 Product Scope ##
 SMIRK is an ADAS that is intended to co-exist with other ADAS in a vehicle.
 We expect that sensors and actuators will be shared among different systems.
 SMIRK implements its own perception based on radar and camera input.
 In future versions, it is likely that a central perception system operating on the vehicle will provide SMIRK with input.
-This is not yet the case.
+This is not yet the case for the SMIRK MVP.
+The SMIRK scope is further explained through the context diagram in [Section 2.1](#21-product-perspective).

 ## 1.6 References ##
 - [System Architecture Description](</docs/System Architecture Description.md>)